File Buckets

 </Card>

-Query from Ask tool, MCP server, or TypingMind plugin
+Search from Ask, the MCP server, or the TypingMind plugin

 </Card>